 Colin Read has been an avid amateur and professional musician for the last thirty years, with varying proficiency on a diverse palate of instruments ranging from classical guitar to drum kit.
 His passion for music, and a recent but rapidly growing appreciation for jazz, led him to be an early supporter of the Jazz Room.
 He brings board and organizational experience drawn from his active participation on several non-profit boards including Project Ploughshares and Brighton Yards Housing Co-op.

-Ashok Thirumurthi is an avid amateur musician with a Minor in Performance from the University of Waterloo in ‘cello.
+Out-going board member Ashok Thirumurthi is an avid amateur musician with a Minor in Performance from the University of Waterloo in ‘cello.
 Undaunted by any new pursuit in music, Ashok is currently learning piano, vocal, bass guitar, and studies the music of South India on veena and gatam.
 A wide interest in musical styles has culminated in a love of jazz, swing and Karnatic music.
 Ashok has been involved with the jazz room since its first season as author of the online advancers that promote the musicians, their music, and the sets that they craft.
 He brings board and organizational experience drawn from his work in software consulting and his work with Child Haven International.
 Ashok brings a genuine love of the jazz room experience to his growing role on the board in support of emerging artists.

 Geraldine Bradshaw is a life-long admirer of music, especially live, local talent.
 She brings 20+ years of project management and event planning experience to our Board from a variety of commercial sectors.
 A recent move and a newly discovered appreciation for Jazz led her to be a new supporter and volunteer for the Jazz Room.
 She also serves on the Clay and Glass Gala committee and General Counsel for the Canadian Red Cross.
 She brings energy and enthusiasm to all things good for the ear, heart and soul.